Position Paper Guidelines

 Your position paper should leave the reader with a clear understanding of your position on the topics at hand and your potential actions in committee.
 The first paragraph should be an introduction about the history of the issue and/or your country.
 The second paragraph should be about the noteworthy actions your country has taken in the past on this issue.
 The rest of the page should be about your ideas to solve the issue.
 Cite your sources in the text of the position paper if they are particularly noteworthy (e.g., if you are using a previous resolution your committee has produced on the issue).
 Have fun, be creative, and explore your topics!

-• Your position paper must be one page long, in 12 point font and single-spaced.
-Delegates should write one paper per topic (two pages total).
-In the heading of the paper, please include the committee name, the country or entity you are representing, the topic of the committee.
-Additionally, delegates should refrain from using personal pronouns such as “I” or “we” if they are in a General Assembly, Economic and Social Council, or Regional Body.
+Delegates should write one paper per topic (two pages total) and upload both pages in one file titled “POSITION_COMMITTEE_YMUNS2025”.
+Your position paper must be one page long, in 12 point Times New Roman font and single-spaced.
+In the heading of the paper, please include the committee name, the country or entity you are representing, the topic of the committee, and your delegation name.
+Additionally, delegates should refrain from using personal pronouns such as “I” or “we” if they are in a General Assembly or Regional Body.
 Please refer to the country they are representing in third person, e.g. “The United States of America believes…” Lastly, we have no specific guidelines for formatting of references.
 We ask delegates to do whatever is most convenient and comfortable for them, and to cite all of their sources in the way which is familiar to them.

 SPECPOL: oliver.li@yale.edu